-In the third year of the City's five-year Consolidated Plan, the City will continue to support Homeless Public Services and Homeless Public Facilities in the follow manners:
+In the fourth year of the City's five-year Consolidated Plan, the City will continue to support Homeless Public Services and Homeless Public Facilities in the follow manners:

-- Continue working with the Butte Countywide Homeless Continuum of Care (Butte CoC) to fully implement and improve the Coordinated Entry System (CES) for homeless individuals.
+- Continue work with the Butte Countywide Homeless Continuum of Care (Butte CoC) to fully implement and improve the Coordinated Entry System (CES) for homeless individuals.
 The Butte CoC implemented CES, which utilizes the VI-SPDAT for assessment, and has trained many agencies to enter their clients into the system.
 The County's housing and service providers are now largely engaged and unified in the use of HMIS and CES.
 If a homeless individual is not working with an agency, Butte 211 is the primary intake point into the CES.
-The use of CES should result in an efficient referral to appropriate services based on each homeless individual's needs. - Work with Butte County, in partnership with the Butte CoC, to identify on-going funding sources for street and encampment outreach. - The City, with financial assistance from the County of Butte, will open and operate a non-congregate Pallet Shelter site located on City property.
-The Pallet Shelter will house up to 177 pallet shelters (each may house up to two individuals) which are lockable and climate controlled.
-CDBG-CV funding has been allocated to assist in this activity to prepare, prevent and respond to coronavirus by providing a safe, hygienic location that will provide wrap-around services to the City's unhoused population.
-The service provider operating the site will oversee the intake of participants after outreach and engagement occurs throughout the city.
-The service provider will coordinate the provision of services, referrals, and case management.
-The site will also include laundry and showering services, food, handwashing stations, bathrooms, potable water, garbage service, electricity, bike parking, and a pet run area. - The City's Police Target Team continues its collaboration with a Butte County Behavioral Health to diffuse issues and direct people on the street to appropriate resources on a regular basis.
-The City has provided a vehicle for use by a mobile crisis unit to respond and provide crisis intervention seven days a week. - The City Manager's office is continuing to explore and assess funding and resource possibilities for increased support for community members experiencing homelessness.
+The use of CES should result in an efficient referral to appropriate services based on each homeless individual's needs. - Work with Butte County, in partnership with the Butte CoC, to identify on-going funding sources for street and encampment outreach. - The City, with financial assistance from the County of Butte and utilizing CDBG-CV funding, and funding through the American Rescue Plan, opened and began operations of a non-congregate Pallet Shelter site located on City property in April 2022.
+The site includes 177 Pallet Shelters which are lockable and climate controlled.
+The City utilized CDBG-CV funding to initiate the start-up of the shelter with the goal of providing a safe, hygienic location that provides wraparound services to the City's unhoused population.
+The site includes laundry and showering services, food, handwashing stations, bathrooms, potable water, garbage service, electricity, bike parking, and a pet run area. - The City has also opened three alternative camping sites for homeless individuals who have been assessed by the City's Outreach and Engagement Team (O & E) and identified as not eligible to stay at the Torres Shelter or Pallet Shelter.
+The sites are available for tent camping and are only available to individuals referred through the O & E Team process. - The City's Police Target Team continues its collaboration with a Butte County Behavioral Health to diffuse issues and direct people on the street to appropriate resources on a regular basis.
+The City has provided a vehicle for use by a mobile crisis unit to respond and provide crisis intervention seven days a week. - The City Manager's office continues to explore and assess funding and resource possibilities for increased support for community members experiencing homelessness.